snwagh/syftbox-voting/README.md

-# Branches:
+# Run
-- `snark-circom`: A PoC using SnarkJS and CIRCOM
+- Clone the [lattigo library](https://github.com/tuneinsight/lattigo) and add this go file in there.
-- `distributed-decryption`: Some basic notebooks around the Distributed Key Gen setup and Distributed Decryption
+- `go run distributed`: This will run the full flow on a single machine